Kansas City vs Santa Fe

 Which city has higher STR taxes — Kansas City or Santa Fe?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while Santa Fe charges ~8.44% gross receipts tax + 7.1% lodgers' tax.
-Compare the full breakdown in the table above.
+Notably, Santa Fe benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?